fospald/fibergen/README.md

 ### Setting the Python version

-If you get an error about "boost_python-pyXY" not found, try to figure out which Python version boost-python is compiled against byrunning
+If you get an error about "boost_python-pyXY" not found, try to figure out which Python version boost-python is compiled against by running
 ```bash
 locate boost_python-py
 ```